About Clinical Coding

 Clinical Coding involves grouping aspects of patient information and characteristics into categories based on standard criteria, logic and conventions.

-Clinical statements written in a medical history are analysed to assign standard codes as prescribed by the coding rules applicable to the International Classification of Diseases (ICD) tenth version, Australian Modification (AM) classification system, 12th Edition.
-This classification system consists of around 155,000 codes!
+Clinical statements written in a medical history are analysed to assign standard codes as prescribed by the coding rules applicable to the International Classification of Diseases (ICD) and the International Classification of Healthcare Interventions (ICHI) developed and maintained by WHO.
+Individual countries may extend this standard classification to meet their needs and this generates individual versions such as:

 WHAT ARE THESE CODES USED FOR?